WeissSa/CodingCampGames/README.md

 The fourth game I made was a short puzzle game for a 4 day week.
 It is meant to more teach the logic than other games, but I enjoyed giving it a complete aesthetic.

 The fifth game is for a full day camp (previous camps were half day).
 It has two phases and uses the better method of using surfaces/rects for collision.
 The first phase is based on flappy bird and the second on lunar lander.

+The sixth game is themed around wizards and harry potter.
+It is meant for a half day camp, but could be expanded to a full day camp quite easily.
+From this game on I'm expecting to use mostly the rect system.
+However, without classes, this can result in some messier code.